 In the photos above, the tree is a long way from the rose.
 In the left photo, the camera has focused on the rose and the tree is blurred.
 In the right photo, the camera has focused on the tree and the rose is therefore blurred.

-Below on the left you will see the schematic diagram of a traditional multiplane camera setup often referred to as editing table.
-Each plane is placed on a sheet of glass and is moved progressively while filming.
+Below on the left you will see a schematic diagram of a traditional multiplane rostrum camera setup.
+Each plane of artwork is placed on a sheet of glass mounted in moveable metal or wooden frames and moved progressively at different rates of speed under the camera to produce the illusion of depth.

 Our computer multi plane camera effect, seen below right, does not function in the same way: